- History Major Requirements

 - Junior Year: HIST 395 (or in second semester Sophomore year), 8 upper-level credit hours distributed among the required fields, and at least one 400- level class.

-- Senior Year: Either HIST 493/494 and two additional upper-level electives or two 400-level classes and two additional upper-level electives.
+- Senior Year: Either History SMP (493/494) and two additional upper-level electives or History Capstone Seminar, one 400-level class, and two additional upper-level electives.

 Degree Requirements for the History Minor